 What’s more, depending on your target audience, some people might find the chatbot false and inhuman, meaning they dislike the service you’re offering, and it could push people away.
 Of course, this can be avoided by making sure you set up the chatbot in your own way with a touch of your own personality.

 Key Chatbot Questions and Answers

 There are going to be some questions which your chatbot can answer easily, and others that will need a much more human touch, which is why you’re going to want to think about how you’re going to implement this service.

 “For this, gather up information from emails, phone calls, social media and day-to-day conversations that people are asking, and then organize and divide them into generic, chatbot-friendly questions, and ones that need a human input,” suggests Chris R. Gibbons, senior marketer at 1 Day 2 Write and Brit Student.

 For example, if someone is asking for a list of services, opening times, or a price list, these can all be easily answered using the chatbot.
-However, if someone is asking for a recommendation or advice, you’ll need to set up the chatbot to direct them to a person who can help.

 Getting Creative with Your Chatbot

 Once you’ve set up your chatbot, you can then start getting creative with how you can improve the customer experience.
 For example, if people want to see examples of what your salon can achieve, you can set up your chatbot to display examples of your work via a recently posted Instagram photo.